 §749.949.
 What documentation must I maintain for annual training?

-(a) You must keep documentation verifying completion of annual training in the appropriate personnel record.
+(a) You must keep documentation verifying completion of annual training in the appropriate foster home record or personnel record.
 The documentation may be a certificate, letter, or a signed and dated statement of successful completion from the training source.
 The documentation may also be a transcript from an accredited college or university.

 (b) The documentation for training other than college courses must include the following information: